sharkdp/numbat/book/src/tutorial.md

 !!! note

-    Interestingly, the *what if* article comes up with a result of 300 quadrillion bananas, or 3 × 10<sup style="line-height: 0">17</sup>.
+    Interestingly, the *what if* article comes up with a result of 300 quadrillion bananas, or 3 × 10<sup>17</sup>.
 This is a factor of 1000 higher.
 This seems like a mistake in the original source.
 All of our other intermediate results are consistent with what has been computed in the original article.